21 Historical Places in Karnataka

 Best Time To Visit: September-February

-How To Reach: There are no direct flights connecting this place, but one can find taxi or train services to reach here.
+How To Reach: No direct flights connect this place, but one can find taxi or train services to reach here.

 18. Madikeri Fort – The Gem Of 17th Century